algolia/renderscript/README.md

 See `.env.prod` to see which ones are installed by default (they still need to be provided to `docker run` to be enabled).

 - `ADBLOCK_LISTS`: Comma separated list of adblocking lists download link
   Example: `https://easylist.to/easylist/easylist.txt`
-- `EXTENSIONS`: Comma separated list of extensions download link (expects a `.zip` file).
+- `EXTENSIONS`: Comma separated list of extensions download link (expects a `.zip` file)
   Example: `https://github.com/gorhill/uBlock/releases/download/1.19.6/uBlock0_1.19.6.chromium.zip`

 ## Credits